-LITERATURE: The Tempest, Shakespeare; Hag-Seed, Atwood; Brave New World, Huxley; Half of a Yellow Sun, Adichie; Rebecca, DuMaurier; Hamlet, Shakespeare; and Hamnet, O'Farrell.
+LITERATURE: Students will read Half of a Yellow Sun, Adichie; Little Fires

+Everywhere, Ng; Hamlet, Shakespeare; Hamnet, O'Farrell; and will choose choice between Brave New World,

+1984, and Frankenstein; they will also choose between Rebecca, Pride and Prejudice, and The Mayor of Casterbridge.
 WRITING: Minimum of five (5) essays per term, including the position paper and research.